asreview/asreview-covid19/README.md

 ![ASReview for COVID19](https://github.com/asreview/asreview/blob/master/images/intro-covid19-small.png?raw=true)

-Extension to extend Covid-19 datasets to [ASReview](https://github.com/asreview/asreview).
+Extension to add publications on Covid-19 to [ASReview](https://github.com/asreview/asreview).

 # ASReview against Covid-19
 The Active learning for Systematic Reviews software, [ASReview](https://github.com/asreview/asreview)), implements learning algorithms that interactively query the researcher during the title and abstract reading phase of a systematic search.
 This way of interactive training is known as active learning.
 ASReview offers support for classical learning algorithms and state-of-the-art learning algorithms like neural networks.
 The software can be used for classical systematic reviews for which the user uploads a dataset of papers, or one can make use of the built-in datasets.